 - 1/2 - 1 tablespoon orange juice (fresh)

-In a large bowl beat on medium speed until creamy (about 2-3 minutes) the ricotta, sugar and butter.
+- In a large bowl or stand up mixer beat on medium speed until creamy (about 2-3 minutes) the ricotta, sugar and butter.
 Then add the egg, vanilla and zest and beat to combine, add the flour and baking powder and beat until just combined.